rdalton1124/CSCI403-Project2/doc.md

 # Purpose
   - This is code that I wrote for CSCI 403, Intro to Operating Systems (Spring2022)
   - The purpose was to encapsulate Linux's sys/msg.h's functionality in a message queue program
-  - msg.h is a program which
+  - msg.h is a system which allows programs to communicate with each other
   - The header and the C++ file are included.
 There were 2 more classes that used the message queue, but they are now lost
   - This project received a 7.3 / 10.
 Lost points were due to wrong report format and failure to attach code output to report.
+  - I used this site to learn about msg.h: https://pubs.opengroup.org/onlinepubs/7908799/xsh/sysmsg.h.html
 # Functions
 ## Constructor
   - Sets key